PosoSAgapo/Pretrain-OpenNMT-py/README.md

 ### BERT as Embedding
 In this feature, BERT works as an embedding layer that provide word embedding given a token.
 Therefore the BERT is not the encoder at this feature, the RNN or any other model can be chosen to be the encoder.
 ### BERT as Encoder
 In this feature, BERT works an the encoder which makes it a BERT2Seq model.
+Most codes are completed and will be uploaded to the repository in few days.

 ## Installation